prometheus/prometheus/docs/querying/basics.md

     # offset before @
     http_requests_total offset 5m @ 1609746000

-This modifier is disabled by default for now since it breaks the earlier assumption that PromQL does not look ahead of the eval time for samples.
+This modifier is disabled by default since it breaks the invariant that PromQL does not look ahead of the evaluation time for samples.
 It can be enabled by setting `--enable-feature=promql-at-modifier` flag.
 It will be enabled by default in the future.

 ## Subquery